-The Idaho Water Supply Bank was legislatively recognized in 1979 (Section 42-1761, Idaho Code) and is operated under the authority of the Idaho Water Resource Board (Board).
+The Idaho Water Supply Bank (Bank) was legislatively recognized in 1979 (Section 42-1761, Idaho Code) and is operated under the authority of the IWRB.
 The state program includes two distinct programs, Rental Pools and the Water Supply Bank, which are both essentially water exchange markets intended to assist in the marketing of natural flow and water stored in Idaho reservoirs.
 They also provide a mechanism by which water rights and stored water that is not being used can be made available for use by others through a lease and rental process.

-The Water Supply Bank (Bank) includes water rights from surface water and ground water sources throughout Idaho.
-Water rights may be leased to the Bank (e.g. deposited), if not currently in use, and then rented from the Bank (e.g. withdrawn) by another water user for beneficial uses such as commercial, industrial, irrigation, or mining.
+The Bank includes water rights from surface water and ground water sources throughout Idaho.
+Water rights may be leased (deposited) to the Bank if not currently in use and then rented (withdrawn) from the Bank by another water user for beneficial uses such as commercial, industrial, irrigation, or mining.
 In addition, water rights leased to the Bank are protected from forfeiture.
 Applications to lease and rent water from the Bank are currently received and processed by the IDWR.
-The Boise River drainage had the most activity in the state in 2010 for leasing water rights into the Bank, but only 9% of these rights were rented back out for actual use (2010 Water Supply Bank Annual Report, IDWR).
+The Boise River drainage had the most activity in the state in 2010 for leasing water rights into the Bank but only 9% of these rights were rented back out for actual use (2010 Water Supply Bank Annual Report, IDWR).

 Water District #63 Rental Pool (Rental Pool) is a mechanism for reservoir spaceholders to make stored water available to other entities in short supply in a given year.
-The Rental Pool also provides a source of revenue for Water Districts #63 to make improvements in water distribution while encouraging the maximum beneficial use of stored water.
+The Rental Pool also provides a source of revenue for Water District #63 to make improvements in water distribution while encouraging the maximum beneficial use of stored water.
 The Rental Pool is under the jurisdiction of and operated by the local committee appointed by the IWRB.
-The Local Committee develops the rules of procedure, lease pricing and operation requirements for their rental pool which then must be approved by the Idaho Water Resource Board.
-Reclamation must also approve the rules and rates for Federal storage as a facility owner.
-A Watermaster administers the rental pool under the guidance of the committee.
+The local committee develops the rules of procedure, lease pricing, and operation requirements for their Rental Pool, which then must be approved by the IWRB.
+The USBOR must also approve the rules and rates for Federal storage as a facility owner.
+The watermaster administers the Rental Pool under the guidance of the local committee.

-The Water District #63 rental pool has rented an average of 6,236 AF over the past 8 years, excluding Reclamation-held uncontracted space.
-Use of the Boise Rental Pool appears to be low compared with the other rental pools despite the rapid growth of DCMI uses in the basin.
+The Rental Pool has rented an average of 6,236 acre-feet over the past 8 years, excluding the USBOR-held uncontracted space.
+Use of the Rental Pool appears to be low compared with other rental pools in the state despite the rapid growth of DCMI uses in the basin.